ThivaV/chat_with_csv-and-excel/README.md

-# chat_with_csv-and-excel
+# Chat with CSV & Excel

-Chat with CSV and Excel using LLM &amp; LangChain
+> Chat with CSV and Excel using LLM &amp; LangChain

+* Requirements:
+    * langchain
+    * openai
+    * chromadb